mmoraesbr/kotlin-coroutine-benchmark/README.md

 # Kotlin Coroutine Benchmark

 ## Description
-Simple benchmark to compare kotlin coroutine rest service against non-coroutine one.
+This is simple benchmark to compare kotlin coroutine rest service against non-coroutine one.
+It also serves as a SpringBoot Coroutine sample application.

 ## Objectives
 The main focus here is compare nonblocking coroutines and thread-pre-request approaches.
 So im not worried about the throughput i can get, the endpoint under test is very simple, i wanna just compare the results with and without coroutines.